 The Receivers have reached an agreement with the third party shareholder to settle the disputes and realise the Investors’ interest in the Mount Hutt property owned by Tosswill Limited for the benefit of the Investors in the Common Fund.

 The Receivers believe the consideration of NZ$220,000 to be received under the Settlement Deed from the third party shareholder represents the best price reasonably obtainable for the Investors’ interest having regard to the circumstances.
 The Settlement Deed is subject to the approval of the Court before the transaction can be settled.
+A copy of the Court Order dated 4 December 2014 is attached below, Investors are advised that the Court’s reasons for the judgement are available upon request.

 As a result of our investigations into the affairs of the Letten Schemes and previous findings by the Court, the Receivers are in the process of commencing proceedings against Mr Mark Letten and Mr Paul Lane for their involvement in the operation of the schemes.